 FOR IMMEDIATE RELEASE

-Final results, including detailed cross-country scoring, are available online at Startbox Scoring, here.
+Final scores and detailed cross-country results can be viewed online at Startbox Scoring, here.